South Africa's justice minister demands an explanation of the charges

 Authorities arrested the miners after a deadly clash with police August 16.

 Police spokesman Dennis Adrio said that some of those killed in the clash had gunshot wounds in their backs and that weapons were recovered at the scene.

 The fatal incident occurred after negotiations between striking miners and mining company Lonmin broke down and police decided to fence in the machete-armed miners with barbed wire, police said.

 The protesting miners moved toward police and were driven back with tear gas and rubber bullets.
 Police said they resorted to live ammunition when protesters attacked, leaving 34 people dead and 78 others wounded.

-Thousands of mineworkers had been striking for days for higher wages in the Lonmin mine in Marikana, South Africa.
+Thousands of mineworkers went on strike for days last month to demand higher wages in the Lonmin mine in Marikana, South Africa.
 Earlier, two police officers had been hacked to death.

 Tensions have been high in part because of the presence of competing trade unions: the dominant Association of Mineworkers and Construction Union and the splinter National Union of Mineworkers.

-Funerals were planned Saturday for many of the dead mineworkers.
+Funerals were held Saturday for many of the dead mineworkers.

 CNN’s Nkepile Mabuse and Sarah Jones contributed to this report.